Discover The History of Winsor & Newton Oil Colour

 In 1992 the Artists' Winsor & Newton Oilbar was introduced, oil paint in a never-before-seen stick form (redeveloped in 2011 to include more colours) and in 1998 they released Artistan Water Mixable Oil Colour.

 Development and innovation of art materials is still at the heart of the company with new colours and art supplies continually being produced.

-The Winton range, alternatively, is made from more moderately priced pigments and are therefore ideal for students, beginners or artists using high quantities of oil paint.
+The Winton collection, alternatively, is made from more moderately priced pigments and are therefore ideal for students, beginners or artists using high quantities of oil paint.
 They are formulated to produce excellent results across the colour spectrum, with high permanence and lightfastness and good covering power and tinting strength.
 Single pigments are used except where to do so would be less affordable; the result is a range with a pigment load higher than many artists’ ranges, exceptional for general use and ideal for working in large volume at the highest level.

-All images from Winsor & Newton Museum
+Image credits: all images from Winsor & Newton Museum